valancej/documentation/_pro/continuous-deployment/google-container.md

  This encrypted file will be committed to your repository and used in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

+### Codeship Public Key

+Some Google Cloud services will require that you add your [Codeship public key]({{ site.baseurl }}{% link _general/projects/project-ssh-key.md %}) for authentication purposes.

+**Note** that Google may fail authentication if you do not add the Google Cloud user the key is for to the end of the key.
+For example, if the Google Cloud user is `deploy@Codeship`, you will want to add `deploy@Codeship` to the end of the SSH key itself, otherwise Google will not load the key for the user appropriately.

 ## Pushes And Deployments

 ### Creating Your Services